nerves-project/nerves-project.github.io/learn/index.md

 They're designed as a series of small achievements so that you can make progress and learn at your own pace, even if your schedule doesn't allow large blocks of focused time.
 We recommend that you go through each of the modules in order to ensure everything works smoothly.

 > Sorry!
-These are still just place-holders.
+Many of these guides are still just place-holders.
-> They'll be published soon, so be sure to watch this space!

-  1. Choose Target Platform and Development Environment
-  1. Install Bakeware
+> If you're looking for a way to contribute, we'd love for you to write one of these!

+  1. Prepare your Tools
-  1. Burn a Pre-Built Demo Firmware
+  1. Pre-Built Demo Firmware
-  1. Build and Run the Blinky Demo
+  1. The Blinky Demo
-  1. Build and Run the Hello Network Demo
+  1. The Hello Network Demo
   1. Your First Nerves Project
   1. Elixir/OTP Crash-Course